 The study began with the experiences of two elderly counselors who had started providing informal help to spouses in the hallways of New York University’s (NYU’s) Alzheimer’s unit.

 "We noticed that caregivers often looked very upset and bewildered," says NYU counselor Emma Shulman, who, at age 91, has both plenty of life experience and a degree in social work to help her provide guidance to others.
 Shulman and her colleague, 84-year-old Gertrude Steinberg, began to offer advice to spouses who were caring for a partner with Alzheimer’s disease.

 The interventions provided by the counselors included help in arranging respite care to give the caregiver a break, or helping a spouse work through the complicated financial problems that crop up when a partner can no longer pay the bills or balance the checkbook.
-Another individual session and four family meetings followed that first counseling session.
+That first counseling session was followed by another individual session and four family meetings.
 The NYU staff got calls every day from spouses dealing with problems that ranged from the physical demands of caregiving to financial problems such as how to pay for home health care, a service typically not covered by Medicare.

 The researchers gave the caregivers a test that measured symptoms of depression at the study’s start and at intervals throughout the five-year study.
 They found that after one year, slightly less than 30% of people in the group that received the extra help had signs of depression, compared with 45% of the other spouses.
 The extra-help group also had fewer symptoms of depression overall.
 The positive effect lasted for more than three years after the initial counseling sessions.
 The benefit persisted even after a spouse died or had to enter a nursing home, according to the study.

 Counselors can help caregivers minimize the behavioral difficulties caused by the disease.
 People with Alzheimer’s can become aggressive and lash out at a family member.
 "This is a very difficult disease to live with," Mittelman says.